ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 # Data Handling and Information Sharing Guide

-This guide is designed to help protect Ministry of Justice \(MoJ\) information \(held on MoJ IT systems\) by providing guidance on how it should be handled and shared in a safe and secure manner.
+This guide is designed to help protect Ministry of Justice \(MoJ\) information held on MoJ IT systems, by providing guidance on how it should be handled and shared in a safe and secure manner.

 ## Overview